 It’s important to structure your campaigns to align with your specific objectives and target audiences.
 For instance, if you have a specific product line or provide niche services, it’s best to create a separate campaign for each.
 This practice can help in better targeting and budget allocation.

-Keep in mind that managing too many campaigns with a limited budget can dilute the result.
-You don’t want each of your campaigns to receive sufficient funds.
-So balancing the number of campaigns with your available resources is the key to ensuring the best possible use of your time and marketing dollars.
+Keep in mind that managing too many campaigns with a limited budget can weaken the results.
+So, balancing the number of campaigns with your available resources is the key to ensuring the best possible use of your time and marketing dollars.

 Learn more about Google Ads costs here.